 During the 17th and 18th centuries, people gave egg-shaped toys to children at Easter.
 The Victorians were known for gifting cardboard-made eggs that were filled with Easter chocolates.

 And, of course, there were the Faberge eggs!
 These incredible jewelled eggs were created by Peter Carl Faberge sometime during the 19th century for the Russian Imperial Family.
-These extravagant eggs were initially designed as holiday gifts and were handcrafted using diamonds, gold, pearls, emeralds, and several other semi-precious stones.
+These extravagant eggs were initially designed as Easter gifts and were handcrafted using diamonds, gold, pearls, emeralds, and several other semi-precious stones.

 Choose Easter Candy and Chocolates from Candy Funhouse!